openreplay/documentation/content/tutorials/next.md

 This time around, you’re using a server-side variable through the `getStaticProps`call.
 Once the tracker has started working, then the rest of your user’s session will be recorded.

 This is a safer approach, since you’re not sharing secure data (the project’s key) with the client.

+You can clone [this example repo](https://github.com/deleteman/openreplay-next-example) and use it as a template if you need a full-working Nuxt project.

 If you have any issues setting up the tracker on your Next-based project, please reach out to us on our [Slack community](https://slack.openreplay.com/) and ask our devs directly!